oauthstuff/draft-oauth-rar/main.md

 .# Abstract

-This document specifies a new parameter `authorization_details` that is used to carry fine-grained authorization data in the OAuth authorization request.
+This document specifies a new parameter `authorization_details` that is used to carry fine-grained authorization data in OAuth messages.

 {mainmatter}